-When the Spark engine writes to Amazon S3 files using FileName port, the data is written in the following process:
+When the Spark engine writes to Amazon S3 files using a FileName port, it uses the following process to write the data:

-- 1. At run time, the Data Integration Service creates separate directories for each value in the FileName port and adds the target files within the directories. - 2.
-The file rollover process closes the current file to which data is being written to and creates a new file based on the configured rollover value.

-You can use the following optional execution parameters to configure rollover:
+- 1. The Data Integration Service creates separate directories for each value in the FileName port and adds the target files within the directories. - 2.
+The file rollover process closes the current file to which data is being written to and creates a new file based on the configured rollover value. - Effective in 10.4.1, you can configure the following optional execution rollover parameters at the design-time based on time and size: - Stream Rollover Time in Hours.
+Specify the rollover time in hours for a target file when a certain period of time has elapsed. - Stream Rollover Size in GB.
+Specify the size in GB for a target file when the target file reaches a certain size.

+Technical preview functionality is supported for evaluation purposes but is unwarranted and is not production-ready.
+Informatica recommends that you use in non-production environments only.
+Informatica intends to include the preview functionality in an upcoming release for production use, but might choose not to in accordance with changing market or technical circumstances.
+For more information, contact Informatica Global Customer Support.

-- rolloverTime.
-You can configure rollover for a target file when a certain period of time has elapsed.
-Specify the rollover time in hours.
-The default rollover time is 1 hour. - rolloverSize.
-You can configure rollover for a target file when the target file reaches a certain size.
-Specify the size in GB.
-The default rollover size is 1 GB. - 3.
-When a target file reaches the configured rollover value, the target file is rolled over and moved to the specified Amazon S3 target location. - 4.
-Sub-directories are created in the specified Amazon S3 target location for each value in the FileName port. - 5.
-The rolled over target files are moved to the sub-directories created for each value in the FileName port in the specified Amazon S3 target location.
+3. When a target file reaches the configured rollover value, the Spark engine rolls over and moves the target file to the specified Amazon S3 target location.

+- 4. The Spark engine creates sub-directories in the specified Amazon S3 target location for each value in the FileName port. - 5.
+The Spark engine moves the rolled over target files to the sub-directories created for each value in the FileName port in the specified Amazon S3 target location.

-The default rollover is based on file size.
+By default, the Spark engine rolls over based on file size.
 You can configure both rollover schemes for an Amazon S3 target file.
-The event that occurs first triggers a rollover.
+The Spark engine rolls over to based on the first event that triggers.
 For example, if you configure rollover time to 1 hour and rollover size to 1 GB, the target service rolls the file over when the file reaches a size of 1 GB even if the 1 hour period has not elapsed.